openstack/storlets/README.md

   * Deploy an account's Docker image across the cluster.
 This allows the account admin to upload a self tailored Docker image that the Swift admin can then deploy across the cluster.
 Requests for running Storlets in that account would be served by Storlets running over this account's self tailored image.

-4. Swift storlet developer.
+5. Swift storlet developer.
 Someone looking at playing with the code of the storlet middleware and the storlet gateway.
-If you are one of those you will be interested in:
+If you are one of those, you will be interested in:

   * <https://github.com/Open-I-Beam/swift-storlets/blob/master/doc/source/dev_and_test_guide.rst>
   * <https://github.com/Open-I-Beam/swift-storlets/blob/master/doc/source/storlets_docker_gateway.rst>